 By the end of 1995, the crowd reactions for Diesel were not as boisterous as before.
 The irrepressible Shawn Michaels was hearing more of a positive response upon his entrance to that of his tag partner.
 Perhaps with this in mind, and already planning on a potential WWF title win for Michaels at WrestleMania 12, the stage was set for Diesel’s record championship run of 358 days to come to an end.

 At Survivor Series that year, Nash was again facing across the ring from Bret Hart.
 As Diesel entered the ring for his match with "The Hitman," there were even some audible boos.
-Bret, on the other hand, was hugely backed by the fans in attendance, a stark contrast to their Royal Rumble square-off in which both competitors were cheered loudly.
+On the other hand, Bret was hugely backed by the fans in attendance, a stark contrast to their Royal Rumble square-off in which both competitors were cheered loudly.

 If this article causes you to go back and re-watch any match after reading, your writer highly recommends this one.
 Fought under no disqualification rules, Nash signed off his 358-day title reign with one of his best WWF performances to date.
 Hart was excellent, as always.
 At one point, he even took a crash landing through a table in a stunt virtually unheard of in 1995 WWF.
 Surprising Nash with a small package, and with Diesel kicking out at three and a half, Bret was, once again, sat on top of the WWF mountain.